Retiring soon? Then it might also be time to retire your current credit card. Here’s our list of the 7 best credit cards for retirees.

 This means you can earn plenty of miles without having to worry about when you need to use your card.
 While you may not maximize your miles, you’ll limit your time and frustration.

 The Capital One® Venture® Rewards Credit Card helps you cut down on how much you spend on travel.
 This allows you to instead focus on seeing the world.
-While there is an annual fee of $95, if you use your card on a regular basis you’ll be able to offset that fee by earning miles.
-The fee is waived for the first year, too, which is nice.
+The intro annual fee for the first year is $0 and $95 after that.
+However, if you use your card on a regular basis you’ll be able to offset that fee by earning miles.

 Because you can use miles to book travel through the Capital One travel portal, there’s a lot of flexibility, too.
 You often won’t have to worry about seating, airline, or hotel restrictions, for instance.